Commutative Algorithms Approximate the LLL-distribution: Statement of Results

-Our main result regarding commutative algorithms is that they well-approximate the LLL-distribution.
-We formally describe the result below.

-Assuming that the LLL conditions~\eqref{eq:LLL} hold, the \emph{LLL-distribution} (\cite{Haeupler_jacm}), which we will be denoting by $\mu_{ \mathrm{LLL} } $, is defined as the distribution induced by measure $\mu$ conditional on no bad event (flaw) occurring.
-The following proposition connects the LLL distribution with measure $\mu$ making it a powerful tool that can be used to argue about properties of flawless objects.
-The idea is that if an (not necessarily bad) event $E$ is independent from most bad events, then its probability under the LLL distribution is not much larger than its probability under the probability measure $\mu$.
+Assuming that the LLL conditions~\eqref{eq:LLL} hold, the \emph{LLL-distribution}, which we denote by $\mu_{ \mathrm{LLL} } $, is defined as the distribution induced by the measure $\mu$ conditional on no bad event occurring.
+The following proposition relates the LLL-distribution to measure $\mu$ making it a powerful tool that can be used to argue about properties of flawless objects.
+The idea is that if an (not necessarily bad) event $E$ is independent from most bad events, then its probability under the LLL-distribution is not much larger than its probability under the probability measure $\mu$.

-\begin{proposition}[\cite{Haeupler_jacm}] If the LLL conditions~\eqref{eq:LLL} hold then for any event $E$:
+\begin{proposition}[\cite{Haeupler_jacm}] If the LLL conditions~\eqref{eq:LLL} hold, then for any event $E$: